MediaComem/comem-travel-log-ionic-setup/README.md

 </ion-header>
 ```

-Let's assume that when logging out, we want the user redirected to the login page,
+Let's assume that when logging out, we want the user redirected to the login page.
+To do that, you will need to:
-and we want the navigation stack to be cleared (so that pressing the back button doesn't bring the user back to a protected screen).

-To do that, you will need:

-* To inject the Angular Router, which will allow you to navigate to a defined     route.
+* Inject the Angular Router, which will allow you to navigate to a defined route ;
+* Inject the `AuthService`, so that we can use use its `logOut` method,
-* To add a `logOut` method to the `CreateTripPage` component,
-  since it's what we call in its HTML template above.
+* Add a `logOut` method to the `CreateTripPage` component, since it's what we call in its HTML template above.
-* To inject `AuthService` and use its `logOut` method.

 After doing all that, your `CreateTripPage` component should look something like this: